Fat is Bad Myth

 Rather than avoiding fats altogether, the ketogenic diet encourages the intake of beneficial fats like avocados, nuts, seeds, and fatty fish.
 This approach highlights the importance of distinguishing between good fats that are essential for bodily functions and harmful trans fats that should be limited for health reasons.

-See also Alcohol Consumption on Ketogenic Diet
+See also Ketogenic Diet and Longevity

 Through its emphasis on utilizing fats for fuel instead of carbohydrates, the ketogenic diet showcases how incorporating the right kinds of fats into one’s diet can lead to improved energy levels, cognitive function, and metabolic health.
 This dietary shift challenges the outdated belief that all fats are inherently detrimental to health and underscores the significance of choosing quality fats for optimal well-being.